-Until the payment of the balance: all communication must be made through the electronic exchange system and using the forms and templates provided there.
+All communication must be made through the Participant Portal electronic exchange system and using the forms and templates provided there.

-After the payment of the balance: formal notifications must be made by registered post with proof of delivery ('formal notification on paper').
+If - after the payment of the balance - the JU finds that a formal notification was not accessed, a second formal notification will be made by registered post with proof of delivery ('formal notification on paper').
+Deadlines will be calculated from the moment of the second notification.